-- 38.1 A reference to a "partner" in this clause is taken to include a spouse or de facto partner as defined in the Fair Work Act 2009 (Cth). - 38.2 Full-time and part-time Employees who have completed 12 months of continuous service will be entitled to paid partner leave, at or shortly after the birth or adoption of a child, if the Employee is not the primary caregiver of the child and is: - the biological father of the child; or - the birth mother's partner; or - · an adopting parent; or - an adopting parent's partner. - 38.3 The entitlement to paid partner leave will be five (5) days of paid leave. - 38.4 The leave is to be taken within two (2) months of the date on which the child is born or placed with the Employee. - 38.5 An Employee is required to provide a minimum of four (4) weeks' notice before the anticipated date of birth or adoption unless it is not possible to do so. - 38.6 An Employee is required to provide a medical certificate as evidence of the actual or expected date of the birth of a child or in the event of an adoption, reasonable evidence of the expected date of placement. - 38.7 For the avoidance of doubt, the entitlement in this clause is in addition to any payment that an Employee may be entitled to receive from the Department of Human Services by virtue of the "Dad and Partner Pay" provided by the Commonwealth Government.
+- 38.1 A reference to a "partner" in this clause is taken to include a spouse or de facto partner as defined in the Fair Work Act 2009 (Cth). - 38.2 Full-time and part-time Employees who have completed 12 months of continuous service will be entitled to paid partner leave, at or shortly after the birth or adoption of a child, if the Employee is not the primary caregiver of the child and is: - the biological father of the child: or - the birth mother's partner; or - an adopting parent; or - an adopting parent's partner. - 38.3 The entitlement to paid partner leave will be five (5) days of paid leave. - 38.4 The leave is to be taken within two (2) months of the date on which the child is born or placed with the Employee. - 38.5 An Employee is required to provide a minimum of four (4) weeks' notice before the anticipated date of birth or adoption unless it is not possible to do so. - 38.6 An Employee is required to provide a medical certificate as evidence of the actual or expected date of the birth of a child or in the event of an adoption, reasonable evidence of the expected date of placement. - 38.6 In addition to the five (5) paid days, employees are entitled to access their existing leave entitlements (including annual leave, long service leave, and TOIL/RDO's) and may also apply for a period of unpaid partner leave to a maximum of 2 weeks for approval by the General Manager or delegate.

+- 38.7 Additional leave requests for the purpose of supporting their spouse or de facto partner for the birth or adoption of a child will not be unreasonably withheld by the Employer. - 38.7 For the avoidance of doubt, the entitlement in this clause is in addition to any payment that an Employee may be entitled to receive from the Department of Human Services by virtue of the "Dad and Partner Pay" provided by the Commonwealth Government.